AM 7.2.2

 You can also use the Action interface for other functionality:

-For more information on the Action interface, see Action in the AM Javadoc.
+For more information on the Action interface, refer to Action in the AM Javadoc.

 An outcome specified as an Action takes precedence over the value set for the outcome variable: